Velocidex/velociraptor-docs/content/announcements/2023-velocon/_index.md

 ## Deadline

-Submission are due Monday, July 17, 2023 and a decision will be announced shortly afterwards.
+Submissions are due Monday, July 17, 2023 and a decision will be announced shortly afterwards.